-Under certain circumstances we refer certain clients to Dorchester.
-Kovitz refers certain clients to Dorchester for Dorchester to manage an account moving forward.
-Kovitz receives a portion of the advisory fee paid to Dorchester for managing the account, upon engagement.
-Dorchester, like Kovitz, is an indirect wholly owned subsidiary of Focus LLC and is therefore under common control with Kovitz.
-The referral of clients to Dorchester, rather than to an unaffiliated investment adviser, increases the Kovitz's compensation and the revenue to Focus LLC relative to a situation in which Kovitz referred these clients to an unaffiliated investment adviser.
-As a consequence, Focus LLC has a financial incentive to cause Kovitz to refer certain clients to Dorchester, which creates a conflict of interest with those Kovitz clients who agree to transfer to Dorchester's investment management.
+Under certain circumstances we refer certain clients to FPW.
+Kovitz refers certain clients to FPW for FPW to manage an account moving forward.
+Kovitz receives a portion of the advisory fee paid to FPW for managing the account, upon engagement.
+FPW, like Kovitz, is an indirect wholly owned subsidiary of Focus LLC and is therefore under common control with Kovitz.
+The referral of clients to FPW, rather than to an unaffiliated investment adviser, increases Kovitz's compensation and the revenue to Focus LLC relative to a situation in which Kovitz referred these clients to an unaffiliated investment adviser.
+As a consequence, Focus LLC has a financial incentive to cause Kovitz to refer certain clients to FPW, which creates a conflict of interest with those Kovitz clients who agree to transfer to FPW's investment management.